markski1/ez-steam-api.php/README.md

 Information is returned in the shape of Objects.
 For now these are SteamUser objects for User information, and CStrikeStatus objects for CS status information.

+Please refer to the 'Important notes' section at the end of this document before using this in production.

 Most methods are documented through PHPDoc and you may just look at the suggestions when invocating these objects about what they can do.
 However, here's a quick summary:

 #### SteamUser